 To conclude, below quote from Bill Gates defines an organization perfectly:

 “We have as many testers as we have developers.
 And testers spend all their time testing, and developers spend half their time testing.
 We’re more of a testing, a quality software organization than we’re a software organization.”- Bill Gates

 And this surely emphasizes how important software testing is.

-Knowledge of the various testing types and when to use which testing type is crucial for a good tester.
-Each has its own importance and usefulness in the testing Life Cycle of an application.
+Knowledge of the various software testing types and when to use which software testing type is crucial for a good tester.
+Each software testing types has its own importance and usefulness in the testing Life Cycle of an application.
 A well-equipped tester with required knowledge surely wins half the battle.

 Frequently Asked Questions

 SDLC is a methodical approach for developing software that ensures its quality and correctness.
 The software development lifecycle (SDLC) testing phase is where you focus on research and discovery.
 The SDLC process is designed to provide high-quality software that satisfies customer requirements.
 During the testing phase, developers determine whether their code and programming meet the needs of the customer.

 What are Testing techniques?

 Software testing techniques are methods used to test the application under test with functional or non-functional business requirements.
 Each testing technique aids in the detection of a certain sort of fault.
 Techniques that detect structural problems, for example, may be unable to detect defects in the end-to-end business flow.
 As a result, several testing approaches are used in a testing project to ensure that it is completed with acceptable quality.

 The seven phases of SDLC include planning, analysis, design, development, testing, implementation, and maintenance.